Our Team

 Joe Sepe

-Dr. Sepe is an Assistant Professor in the Department of Integrative Biology and Physiology at the University of Minnesota Medical School and Director of the MS in Physiology program.
+Dr. Sepe is an assistant professor in the Department of Integrative Biology and Physiology at the University of Minnesota Medical School and director of the MS in Physiology program.
 His research background is in cardiovascular physiology, including a postdoctoral fellowship in cardiovascular medicine at Oregon Health and Science University, and previously held a faculty position at the Carle Illinois College of Medicine.
 Along the way he has taught in several health professional programs and is passionate about physiology in medical education.

 Email: [email protected]